 - When beef is about halfway browned, add the peppers, onions, and garlic.
 Be sure to salt and pepper them as well.
 Continue browning.

 - About now, the water should be boiling.
 Add the noodles and cook according to package directions.

 - Continue stirring beef mixture.
 I like to cook it until there is visible brown on some of the veggies and beef.
 It really adds a depth of flavor.

 - When noodles are done cooking, drain them and put them back into the pot.
-Don't put pot back on hot burner. 😉
+Don't put the pot back on the hot burner. 😉

 - Add 3-4 Tbsp butter or olive oil and about ¼ cup Parmesan to the noodles and toss.
 At this point, you can add some dried parsley and garlic salt, if you like.